Everything you need to know about pugs

 The average cost of a pug in the UK ranges from £800 to £1,500.

 The big price range is largely due to differing demands depending on fur colour, size, and age.
 As puppies are more in demand, they are more expensive.
 This also applies to teacup pugs; these small dogs are highly sought after for their small frames.
-The apricot coloured pugs with black muzzles and ears are the most popular coat colour and as a result, breeders will typically charge more for them as well.
+The apricot-coloured pugs with black muzzles and ears are the most popular coat colour and as a result, breeders will typically charge more for them as well.

-For Pedigree dogs such as pugs, it is important to find a reputable breeder.
+For pedigree dogs such as pugs, it is important to find a reputable breeder.
 This means your dog will have been bred ethically and for good health rather than trendy physical features.

 What health problems can a pug experience?